Skip to main content

 Honors, Memberships, and Professional Activities

-• Member and past President, New York Intellectual Property Law Association
+• Current Co-Chair of ADR Committee, New York Intellectual Property Law Association (NYIPLA)

-• Listed in Super Lawyers as an arbitrator
+• Listed in New York Metro Super Lawyers (Intellectual Property)

-• Listed in the Euromoney Guide to the World’s Leading Patent Law Experts, the Euromoney Guide to the Leading Trademark Law Experts and Chambers USA: America’s Leading Lawyers for Business
+• Listed in Euromoney Guide to the World’s Leading Patent Law Experts, Euromoney Guide to the Leading Trademark Law Experts, Chambers USA: America’s Leading Lawyers for Business, and Martindale-Hubbell Preeminent Attorney

 • “Use of Special Masters in Patent Litigation: A Special Master’s Perspective,” American Intellectual Property Law Association, Spring 1998 Quarterly Journal, with Thomas McGahren